sourdough croissants

 Shaping and Baking Croissants:

-1. Remove dough from fridge and allow it to rest for 20 minutes to warm slightly.
+1. Remove dough from fridge and allow it to rest for 20 minutes or until the butter is pliable again.
 With the folded side facing you, roll to a 18x11.5-inch rectangle.
 Use a pizza cutter to trim the edges.

 trimming the edges of the rectangle with a pizza cutter